NaiveShark/NaiveSharkComDoc/docs/property.rst

 Each measurable property are derived from physical Quantity.
 For example, basic physical quantity 'Length' are used for several product properties - 'Width', 'Range of a projectile', 'Maximum range', 'Typical measuring range' etc. Each quantity have a list of units - for 'Length' it's a 'metre', 'inch', 'yard' etc. All units in one Quantity can be easily converted to each one.

+Here is an example `Enumerable property: IP <http://www.naiveshark.com/property/enum/2/>`_ on site.

 Users can extend list of quantities, units and properties.